-- 2.6 Make arrangements to the satisfaction of the General Manager of Planning, Urban Design and Sustainability and the Director of Legal Services to enter into a Housing Agreement and a Section 219 Covenant securing all residential units as class B for-profit affordable rental housing, excluding Senior's Supportive or Assisted Housing, for a term equal to the longer of 60 years and life of the building, subject to the following conditions and requirements: - (a) A no separate-sales covenant is required; - (b) A no stratification covenant is required; - (c) A provision that none of the units are to be rented for less than one month at a time; - (d) A rent roll is to be provided indicating the agreed initial monthly rents for each rental unit when the Housing Agreement is entered into, and prior to development permit issuance and DCL calculations during the building permit application review process and/or at such other times as determined by the General Manager of Planning, Urban Design and Sustainability;
+- 2.7 Make arrangements arrangements to the satisfaction of the General Manager of Planning, Urban Design and Sustainability and the Director of Legal Services to enter into a Housing Agreement and a Section 219 Covenant securing all residential units as for-profit affordable housing units, excluding Senior's Supportive or Assisted Housing, for a term equal to the longer of 60 years and life of the building, subject to the following conditions and requirements: - (a) A no separate-sales covenant is required. - (b) A no stratification covenant is required. - (c) None of the units are to be rented for less than one month at a time - (d) The average starting monthly rents for each unit type will for initial occupancy not exceed the rents outlined by Section 3.1A(d) of the Vancouver Development Cost Levy By-Law. - (e) A rent roll is to be provided, prior to issuance of an occupancy permit, to the satisfaction of General Manager of Planning, Urban Design and Sustainability and the Director of Legal Services, which reflects the agreed initial monthly rents as of occupancy. - 2.8 In the event that one or more eligible tenants are discovered to reside at the property (or formerly resided at the property), enter into a Section 219 Covenant and/or such other agreements as the General Manager of Planning, Urban Design and Sustainability and the Director of Legal Services determine are necessary to require the applicant to: - (a) Provide a tenant relocation plan to the satisfaction of the General Manager of Planning, Urban Design, and Sustainability as per the Tenant Relocation and